upmc-enterprises/gradle-slack-uploader-plugin/README.md

 # FAQs

-Here are answer to a few questions you may encounter when setting up or using the plugin:
+Here are answers to a few questions you may encounter when setting up or using the plugin:

 - **Does this plugin support uploading more than one file at a time?** No. Please consider zipping up multiple files and sending them out as one package if you need to upload more than one file to Slack.
 - **How can I conditionally enable the plugin only on CI builds?** Most CIs have a set of default environment variables which identify themselves as a build environment.
 For example, [Travis CI](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables), [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#agent-variables), and [GitLab CI](https://docs.gitlab.com/ee/ci/variables/#predefined-environment-variables) all have documentation on this.
 For instance, on a Travis CI build, one could conditionally enable the plugin like so: